amboxer21/PhotoStreamPy/README.md

 #### To do:

-Preserving the albums should be enabled by default while making the photostream a secondary option.
+Preserving the albums should be enabled by default while making the photostream feature(All photos in one place) a secondary option.